The Alder Centre

 Anyone in need of support can contact us between the hours of 9am and 5pm on 0151 252 5391

 The Alder Centre recognises that not all those bereaved will want, or benefit from, professional intervention and may prefer the support of a bereaved volunteer who is trained in the skill of befriending.
 The Alder Centre is able to offer clients the chance to meet face to face with a bereaved parent volunteer in a befriending arrangement.
 Meetings are organised by the Centre’s volunteer coordinator and take place at the Alder Centre.
 Befriending can be an addition to counselling and group work, or an alternative to them.
+However, due to Covid-19 restrictions all face to face befriending is suspended and you will be offered either a telephone or online counselling session.

 These run annually and provide the perfect opportunity for families, individual parents, adults and children to meet with others who are also bereaved.
 This therapeutic family break is supported by trained Alder Centre Volunteer Befrienders who are themselves bereaved parents, the weekend breaks are paid for from the Alder Centre’s fund-raising activities.
 Check out details of our latest Therapeutic Break here.